mongodb/docs/source/includes/fact-fts-pagination-search-nodes.rst

-On :ref:`separate search nodes <configure-search-nodes>`, each node has its own copy of a document with a different internal ID that Lucene uses to sort the results when multiple documents have identical scores.
+On :ref:`separate Search Nodes <configure-search-nodes>`, each node has its own copy of a document with a different internal ID that Lucene uses to sort the results when multiple documents have identical scores.
 If the internal ID of the document on a node that isn't processing the